Banata

 npx convex env set PASSKEY_ORIGIN "https://myapp.com"

-Listing All Convex Variables
+Managing Convex Variables

 bash

-# View all set variables
+# List all variables on your deployment

 npx convex env list